bergesinstitute/graf-method/book-3-unit-5.md

 4. Javier comes to the city every week.
 5. Yesterday, our brother slept for 10 hours.
 6. She wants to travel to Uruguay.
-7. You (formal, singular) feel sad.
+7. You (form., sing.) feel sad.
 8. Last night, they wanted to go to the movies.
-9. Do you (formal, plural) prefer tea or coffee?
+9. Do you (form., pl.) prefer tea or coffee?
 10. I do not understand James.
 11. Ana usually leaves her office at 7 PM.
 12. Every day I see that dog in the park.